mklhx-workshop/my-scheduler/README.md

-# Planning
+# Scheduler
-## Application for planning management.
+## Application for schedule management.

 User can book vehicles, devices or rooms.